-A trailing stop is a risk-management tool.
+A trailing stop loss is a risk-management tool.
 Trailing stop-losses are similar to traditional stop-loss orders, but rather than remaining at a specific price level, a trailing stop-loss follows behind the price when it moves in a favourable direction.

 This helps lock in any potential profit, as the stop-loss follows the trajectory of the market price as it moves in your favour, while limiting risk by capping the potential downside.